superterrific/dana-byerly/src/articles/airtable-eleventy.md

 The [handy limit filter is from 11ty Rocks](https://11ty.rocks/eleventyjs/data-arrays/#limit-filter).
 I'm also using it here at this site on the homepage!

-The second if statement checks to see if the data source, set in <code>datasetList</code>, is empty.
+The second if statement checks to see if the data source, set in ```datasetList```, is empty.
 If it is empty then it displays the conditional text.
 I'll think more about that text when I start designing.
 It's fine for the scenario where there are no recently added datasets, but since this template is used for both 'All Datasets' and 'Recently Added' there's a chance the conditional text could display on the 'All Datasets' page if call fails.
 And if that were the case the text would be misleading.

-That handy <code>isEmpty</code> filter is from [Mike Riethmuller's Eleventy Plugin for Array Filters](https://github.com/jamshop/eleventy-plugin-array-filters).
+That handy ```isEmpty``` filter is from [Mike Riethmuller's Eleventy Plugin for Array Filters](https://github.com/jamshop/eleventy-plugin-array-filters).
 He's creating a [bunch of Eleventy plugins](https://github.com/jamshop/) this month as an [Eleventy Advent thing](https://twitter.com/MikeRiethmuller/status/1334014095486373891), so be sure to keep an eye on the [Jamshop GitHub account](https://github.com/jamshop/).

-Admittedly I couldn't get the array plugin to work, but I looked the code for the <code>isEmpty</code> filter and added it directly as a filter in the <code>eleventy.js</code> config file and it worked.
+Admittedly I couldn't get the array plugin to work, but I looked the code for the ```isEmpty``` filter and added it directly as a filter in the ```eleventy.js``` config file and it worked.

 ```js
 // eleventy.js